Dynamic-prakriti/cybersecurity-python-programs/Threat_Detection/Email_Spoofed_Detector/ReadME.md

 ## How It Works

-- We’ll use the `argparse` module to accept input header files from the command line.
 - Parses email headers using Python's built-in `email.parser`.
 - Extracts sender domains from `From`, `Reply-To`, and `Return-Path`.
 - Compares domains against trusted sources.